Tag: spouse

 Check all the boxes

-English Expression: Check/tick all the boxes Check all the boxes is an expression which means to meet all of the requirements necessary to be successful.
-There are many requirements that you have to meet to be successful, Think of these requirements written in list form.
+English Expression: Check/tick all the boxes Checking all the boxes is an expression that means meeting all of the requirements necessary to be successful.
+There are many requirements that you have to meet to be successful.
+Think of these requirements as written in list form.
 If you are interviewing for a new job, trying to…

 Thorn in one’s side